- IoT Solutions

 Aeris helps businesses deliver smart and secure IoT solutions.
 The Aeris Intelligent IoT Network offers “secure by design” cellular connectivity, bringing best-in-class security—ranging from tight, role-based access control to password management—right to the edge.
 The Aeris Intelligent IoT Network’s security capabilities include:

 - The ability to restrict connections to only authorized endpoints

 - Secure API access to monitor, manage, and control devices at scale

 - A direct and private connection to the cloud

-Fusion also has deep integrations with the underlying carrier networks to enable unparalleled visibility and control into device/network interactions, and is backed by a team of IoT experts who can assist with configuration and testing to enable smarter solutions.
+Intelligent also has deep integrations with the underlying carrier networks to enable unparalleled visibility and control into device/network interactions, and is backed by a team of IoT experts who can assist with configuration and testing to enable smarter solutions.
 For instance, we helped one European fleet video telematics solution provider solve a configuration issue that was causing unacceptably long upload times.
 We applied our best practices to reduce latency by 70% and enable them to successfully launch their solution.

-The Aeris Fusion IoT Network is the only cellular IoT network that provides visibility and control over your entire connected operation – globally and at scale.
+The Aeris Intelligent IoT Network is the only cellular IoT network that provides visibility and control over your entire connected operation – globally and at scale.
 With non-steered coverage from 600 carriers in 190 countries, we help customers manage risks and deliver the highest possible quality of service – all while optimizing costs across the business.

 Contact us to learn how the Aeris Intelligent IoT Network can help you operate smarter IoT devices at the edge.